-On July 1, 2016, the Company issued inducement stock options in accordance with NASDAQ listing rules for 1,000,000 shares of common stock, par value \$0.01, at \$0.15 per share to the Company's newly hired Vice President of Sales.
+On July 1, 2016, the Company issued inducement stock options in accordance with NASDAQ listing rules for 40,000 shares of common stock, par value \$0.01, at \$3.75 per share to the Company's newly hired Vice President of Sales.
 The options will vest in six equal increments: on the first, second, third, fourth, fifth and sixth quarters of the hiring date anniversary.
+The options were granted outside of the Company's stock incentive plan but are subject to terms and conditions generally consistent with the plan.
 The issuance of these inducement options were made pursuant to the exemption set forth in Section 4(2) of the Securities Act of 1933, as amended for transactions not involving a public offering, and regulations promulgated thereunder.
-The Company intends to register the shares issuable under the option of Form S-8.